 Migrant Worker, Sugar Cane, Sugar Cane Field, Cane Cutter, Cutting Cane, Harvest, Exploit, Exploitation, Mistreatment, Cheat, Work Camp, Labor Camp, Slum, Squalor, Squalid, Wage, Wage Violation, Minimum Wage, Benefits, Medical Treatment, Job, Unemployment, Support, Family, Privacy, Guard, Timekeeper, Field Boss, Pusher, Camp Supervisor, Freedom, Complain, Deport, Deportation, Blacklist, Sugar Cane Company, Faneuil Family, Alphonso Faneuil, Alfy Faneuil, Jose Pepe Faneuil, Sugar, Banking, Real Estate, Ferrari, Private Jet, Slavery, Human Rights, Palm Beach, Palm Beach County, Belglade, Miami, Florida, Jamaica, Haiti, Caribbean Island, Poverty, Starve, Starvation, Jobs, Farm Worker's Rights, Legal Service, Rich, The Season, Breakers Hotel, Black Tie, Charity Ball, High Society, Social Elite, U.S. Department of Labor, Investigation, Investigative Report, Investigative Reporter, Videotape, Sheriff, Cut and Paste, Brian Ross, Expose, NBC News

-"Operation ABSCAM: FBI Undercover Op Targets Lawmakers Accepting Bribes ."
+"Operation ABSCAM: FBI Undercover Op Targets Lawmakers Accepting Bribes."
 Brian Ross, correspondent.
 NBC News.
 NBCUniversal Media.
 2 Feb.
 1980.
 NBC Learn.
 Web.
-22 February 2013.
+17 January 2015.